projectceladon/celadon-documentation/source/getting_started/on-container.rst

        $ ./aic uninstall

    .. note::
-      CIC runs as a Docker container, as a result, you can use `Docker CLI commands`_ directly for debugging.
+      CiC runs as a Docker container, as a result, you can use `Docker CLI commands`_ directly for debugging.
 For example, if you encounter issues, you can capture necessary information by running the following commands: